Press Release: Yucatán Government Launches Innovative Guide for Carbon Project Development in the Voluntary Carbon Market

 Mark Kenber, Executive Director, VCMI:

-Yucatán’s commitment to high-integrity carbon projects sets a new standard for climate action, ensuring that every initiative delivers real and lasting benefits for the people and ecosystems of Yucatán.
-This guide marks a pivotal moment in the evolution of Voluntary Carbon Markets in Mexico and will empower stakeholders to develop projects that not only meet rigorous climate goals but also respect and strengthen the rights and livelihoods of local communities.”
+Yucatán’s commitment to high-integrity carbon publications sets a new standard for climate action, ensuring that every initiative delivers real and lasting benefits for the people and ecosystems of Yucatán.
+This guide marks a pivotal moment in the evolution of Voluntary Carbon Markets in Mexico and will empower stakeholders to develop publications that not only meet rigorous climate goals but also respect and strengthen the rights and livelihoods of local communities.”

 Carolina Inclan, Senior Consultant, Climate Focus:

-This effort presents critical steps to ensure that carbon projects in Yucatán are not only environmentally sustainable but also socially equitable.
+This effort presents critical steps to ensure that carbon publications in Yucatán are not only environmentally sustainable but also socially equitable.
 It sets clear guidelines for engaging local communities and ejidos, ensuring they are key beneficiaries of these initiatives while also navigating Mexico’s regulatory landscape to attract private investments.
 We aim to share these insights with other regions, demonstrating how governments can help drive high-quality investments that deliver both social and environmental benefits.”

 Leticia Guimaraes, Head of Carbon Markets at UNDP, stated: